top of page

 Dalton shook his head and sighed.
 “I must be there.
 I feel hopeless and I definitely can’t get out.”

-Mo’s eyes lit up and he smiled, revealing perfectly chiseled teeth.
+Mo’s eyes lit up over a broad smile, revealing perfectly chiseled teeth.
 “You’re getting it.
 He waits for you to cry out.”
 Mo slapped his knees and his eyes widened.
 “You will have the fight of your life against the lies you’ve believed since childhood,” he said.
 “Embrace the truth, brother.
 Your Father will help you wage this war.
 He meets you in your pain,” Mo continued.
 “Otherwise, He remains a two-dimensional Sunday school picture hanging on a wall.”
 He looked at Dalton with such a piercing gaze he had to look away.

 Karon Ruiz would love your feedback about